bkty1122/KGOT-image-augmentation/README.md

 python app/main.py
 ```

 An app named KGOT Image Processor will be prompted out.
 You can select the COCO JSON file and the folder of images to process, and the expected output folder for the augmented images.
-The example input image, JSON file and the expected output results are provided in the `kgot_app/example` folder.
+The sampled input image, JSON file and the expected output results are provided in the `kgot_app/example` folder.

 ![KGOT App Usage Demo](misc/kgot_app_demo.gif)